nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Finding i.e filtering a person by their attributes is implemented such that the user can find people by their name, year, course, modules and/or skills, such that he/she is able to reach out to them for collaboration more quickly.

-- filtered list contains people that must satisfy **all** attribute predicates corresponding to the prefixes specified by user
+- `FilteredList` contains people that must satisfy **all** attribute predicates corresponding to the prefixes specified by user.
-- **can check for multiple predicates within each prefix** i.e. `find s/python java` finds people that have both `python` and `java` skills
+- **Can check for multiple predicates within each prefix** i.e. `find s/python java` finds people that have both `python` and `java` skills.
-- checks if the attributes of the person **contain** the keywords specified by the user (uses contain, not containWord)
+- Checks if the attributes of the person **contain** the keywords specified by the user (uses contain, not containWord).
-- case-insensitive
+- Case-insensitive
+- If the user types duplicate prefixes in the query i.e. `find s/java python s/javascript s/c sql`, only the last occurrence of the prefix will be taken i.e. `find s/c sql` will be taken.

 `find` has the prefixes corresponding to attributes as follows:
 * `n/` for `Name`